home london bar guide links glossary famous belgians

 A favourite haunt of students, The Sandbar sells 10-15 Belgian beers.

 This Northen Quarter bar could lay claim to be the UK's most authentic Belgian-style bar.
 Up to 50 Belgian beers can be found here and the range is a good mixture between mainstream (Leffe, Liefmans, Kwak) and those not often encountered over here (Cantillon range, Boon, Brigand, Bornem).
 Bar Fringe is not exclusively Belgian - several real ales are available, not to mention ordinary lager, so there is something for everyone.
 The clientèle is very mixed, the décor is very brown and the nod at Belgian quirkiness is provided by the motorbike up in the gallery.
-The food is unspectacular but great value and perfectly adequate to compliment the beer, and the jukebox is superb.
+The food is unspectacular but great value and perfectly adequate to complement the beer, and the jukebox is superb.
 Extremely highly recommended.

 Sloeber and Ename Blonde amongst a few others.